Darmprobleme bei Pferden

 First, don't panic.
 Many of these signals develop slowly and have time before they become real problems.

 A sensible first step is an observation protocol: Note which signs you notice when, how often, in what situation.
-This helps you – and your veterinarian or alternative practitioner – enormously.
+This will help you – and your veterinarian or naturopath – enormously.

 5 immediate measures that always benefit the gut

-• Roughage: Ensure the horse is never without hay for more than 4 hours
+• Forage: Ensure the horse is never without hay for more than 4 hours.

-• Water: Ensure fresh, tempered water is always accessible
+• Water: Make sure fresh, tempered water is accessible at all times.

-• Feeding routine: No abrupt feed changes – introduce every change gradually over at least 10 days
+• Feeding routine: No abrupt changes in feed – introduce every change gradually over at least 10 days.

-If you want to additionally support the gut, you can consider zeolite as a feed additive.
-How to do this correctly is explained in the article Feeding zeolite to horses – dosage, application & practical tips on this blog.
+Anyone who wants to further support the gut can consider zeolite as a feed additive.
+How this works correctly is explained in the article Feeding Zeolite to Horses – Dosage, Application & Practical Tips on this blog.

 What you take away from this article

-• Gut problems don't just show up in feces – they show up in the whole horse
+• Gut problems don't just show up in manure – they show up in the entire horse.

-• Several signs simultaneously or over time are a clear indication to look more closely
+• Multiple signs at the same time or over time are a clear indication to look more closely.

-• Simple measures like consistent roughage and exercise help the gut immediately
+• Simple measures like continuous forage availability and exercise help the gut immediately.

 ★ Can my horse have gut problems without visible fecal water?

-Yes – and this is more common than you think.
-Fecal water is the best-known sign, but behavioral changes, coat problems, or decreased performance can also indicate gut dysbiosis long before fecal water appears.
+Yes – and this is more common than one might think.
+Fecal water is the most well-known sign, but behavioral changes, coat problems, or decreased performance can also indicate gut dysbiosis long before fecal water appears.

 ★ My horse has had a dull coat for weeks, but eats normally.
 Should I be concerned?

-A dull coat despite good feeding is a signal that should not be ignored.
-Possible causes range from mineral deficiencies to poor intestinal absorption to thyroid problems.
-A blood count and a veterinary assessment are useful.
+Dull coat despite good feeding is a signal that should not be ignored.
+Possible causes range from mineral deficiencies to poor gut absorption to thyroid problems.
+A blood test and veterinary assessment are advisable.

 ★ How quickly does the gut react to changes in feeding?

-The microbiome can shift significantly within 24 to 48 hours with abrupt feed changes.
-Therefore: introduce every feed change slowly over 10 to 14 days – including the change from hay to pasture in spring.
+The microbiome can shift significantly within 24 to 48 hours with abrupt changes in feed.
+Therefore, any change in feed should be introduced slowly over 10 to 14 days – including the transition from hay to pasture in spring.

 ★ Can zeolite address all 12 warning signs simultaneously?

 Zeolite is not a panacea.
 It supports the gut as a system – by binding toxins, stabilizing the environment, and soothing the mucous membrane.
-Many of the 12 warning signs have their root in a disturbed intestinal balance, and zeolite can be a useful building block in this regard.
+Many of the 12 warning signs have their roots in an disturbed gut balance, and zeolite can be a useful building block in this regard.
 However, it does not replace feeding management or veterinary treatment.

-★ When should I definitely see a veterinarian?
+★ When should I definitely consult a veterinarian?

-Immediately for: acute colic signs (sweating, rolling, not eating), more than 2 hours without defecation, significant weight loss within a few weeks, or strong behavioral changes without an identifiable trigger.
+Immediately for: acute colic signs (sweating, rolling, not eating), more than 2 hours without defecation, significant weight loss within a few weeks, or severe behavioral changes without an identifiable trigger.

 More from the series: Gut & Detoxification in Horses